UnusualParticle/CSCI201_Project/README.md

         + Restores an additional 25% of player health
         + If the player cannot afford to stay, the innkeeper may decrease the price
 + Exit
-    + If the player does not rest at the inn before they leave, they will be asked to stay
+    + If the player does not rest at the inn before they leave, they will be asked if they want to stay

 ---